 There is so much to learn in the world of Cricut.
-What of the things I love most about the Design Space software is its ability to use it with various devices, like an iPad.
+One of the things I love most about the Design Space software is its ability to use it with various devices, like an iPad.
 But mobile devices can sometimes be tricky when it comes to opening zip files to extract the SVG cut file for Design Space.
 When we purchase from various designers, perhaps off Etsy, the files often come as zip downloads.

 In today’s post, I am going to teach you how to open zip files on an iPad or iPhone and how to upload the SVG cut file to Cricut Design Space.